 While Arkansas remains the first state in the Deep South to approve medical marijuana, obstacles remain as Arkansas medical marijuana laws see amendments to the original legislation being debated.
 This month, two such medical marijuana-related bills were finally approved.
 They bring with them amendments to the original version, passed by 53 percent of Arkansas voters.

 Thursday afternoon Senate Bill 254 was approved by the Senate Public Health, Welfare and Labor Committee.
-The Baxter Bulletin reports that it now is on it’s way to the Senate for a vote, and would give the Arkansas Medical Marijuana Commission the power to allow a dispensary to grow a limited number of marijuana plants if the commission felt that it was in the best interests of citizens.
+The Baxter Bulletin reports that it now is on it's way to the Senate for a vote, and would give the Arkansas Medical Marijuana Commission the power to allow a dispensary to grow a limited number of marijuana plants if the commission felt that it was in the best interests of citizens.
 A very good reason why Arkansas medical marijuana laws see amendments in order to seek passage.

 Two House bills under consideration address local ownership in the marijuana businesses.